 Solar Training for Students

-We have identified a Technical Institute Renewable Energy Centre in Kissy for training students in renewable energy including Solar, Wind, Biomass, and Hydro power technologies.
-With the current push for developing capacity for renewable energy in Sierra Leone, this project will offer students graduating from SSS who are not interested in going to college to train in renewable energy technologies.
-These students will represent “blue collar” workers for supporting Sierra Leone’s growing economy.
-The proposal will initially target funding up to ten (10) students per year and based on its success and availability of funding, the numbers may be increased in future years.
-This project will also capitalize on the existing Solar Power System that has been operating at the POW School for the last nine (9) years.
+The Technical Institute Renewable Energy Centre in Kissy is well recognized in West Africa for training in renewable energy including Solar, Wind, Biomass, and Hydro power technologies.
+With the current push for developing capacity for renewable energy in Sierra Leone, the Institute was contracted to train twenty (20) students who had graduated from Senior Secondary School (SSS) .
+These students who may decide not to attend college were offered the opportunity to train in solar power design and installation.
+These students represents “blue collar” workers for supporting Sierra Leone’s growing economy.
+Based on its success and availability of funding, a proposal will be developed to target funding for up to ten (10) students per year in future years.
+This project also capitalized on the existing Solar Power System that has been operating at the POW School since 2008.
+See gallery below for images.